mikekavouras/easy-audio/README.md

 easy-audio
 ==========

-Dead simple way to add sound effects to any HTML5 program.
+Dead simple way to add sound effects to any website.

 ```javascript
   $('#playPauseButton').easyAudio({